data-forge/data-forge-ts/docs/guide.md

 To extract rows as arrays of data (ordered by column):

-	var arrayOfArrays = dataFrame.toRows();
+	var arrayOfArrays = df.toRows();

 To extract rows as objects (with column names as fields):

-	var arrayOfObjects = dataFrame.toArray();
+	var arrayOfObjects = df.toArray();

 To extracts index + row pairs:

-	var arrayOfPairs = dataFrame.toPairs();
+	var arrayOfPairs = df.toPairs();

-A new data-frame can also be created from a *between* of rows:
+A new data-frame can also be created from the values *between* a pair of indicies:

-	var startIndex = ... // Starting row index to include in subset. var endIndex = ... // Ending row index to include in subset. var rowSubset = dataFrame.between(startIndex, endIndex);
+	var startIndex = ... // Starting row index to include in subset. var endIndex = ... // Ending row index to include in subset. var subset = df.between(startIndex, endIndex);

-NOTE: To use `between` your index must already be sorted.
+NOTE: To use `between` and similar functions your index must already be in sorted order.

 Invoke a callback for each row in a dataframe using `forEach`:

-	dataFrame.forEach(function (row) {
+	df.forEach(row => {
 		// Callback function invoked for each row.
 	});

+Because dataframe is implemented as an *iterable* we can also use `for..of`:

+    for (const row of df) {
+        // Do something with row.
+    }

-## Extracting columns and series from a data-frame
+## Extracting columns and series from a dataframe

 Get the names of the columns:

-	var arrayOfColumnNames = dataFrame.getColumnNames();
+	var arrayOfColumnNames = df.getColumnNames();

-Get a Series of all columns:
+Iterate a series of all columns:

-	var columns = dataFrame.getColumns();
-	var arrayOfColumns = columns.toArray();

-	for (var column in columns) {
+	for (var column in df.getColumns()) {
 		var name = column.name;
 		var series = column.series;

-		// ... do something with the column ...
+		// ... do something with the series ...
 	}

-The advantage to having a Series of columns, rather than a normal JavaScript array is that you can access  all the tools that Series offers for slicing and dicing a sequence, for example:
+The advantage to having a series of columns, rather than a normal JavaScript array is that you can access all the tools that series offers for slicing and dicing a sequence, for example:

-	var sortedColumnsSubject = dataFrame.getColumns()
+	var sortedColumnsSubject = df.getColumns()
 		.where(column => column.name !== "Date")
 		.skip(2)
 		.take(3)
-		.orderBy(column => column.name)
+		.orderBy(column => column.name);
-		;

 Get the series for a column by name:

 	var series = dataFrame.getSeries('some-series');

-Create a new data-frame from a subset of columns:
+Create a new dataframe from a subset of columns:

-	var columnSubset = df.subset(["Some-Column", "Some-Other-Column"]);
+	var subset = df.subset(["Some-Column", "Some-Other-Column"]);

+Extract or compute a series row by row from the dataframe:

+    var extractedSeries = df.deflate(row => row.SomeColumn);

+    var computedSeries = df.deflate(row => row.SomeColumn * 10);

 ## Extract values from a series